dektlong/dekt-devx-demo/README.md

   - show deliverables deployed to ```app-namespaces.stageProd``` without building source/scanning
   - show that the new Deliverable is deployed on the production domain - mood-portal.```dns.prodSubdomain```.```dns.domain```

+- ```./demo.sh services prod```
+  - show how the RDS Postgres 'inventory' resource provisioned
+      - note: this will take a few minutes to provision in the RDS console
+  - show service claims generated for both data services and mapped to the workload

 - The Secured Platform Team
   - Showcase how Tanzu helps a secured platform team role along the **4Cs of cloud native security**  (https://kubernetes.io/docs/concepts/security/overview)
   - **Code** (TAP SupplyChain: source scan, build service, pod conventions)